Project Category and Options

 Select this option if you are going to develop a JavaFX application.

-Specify an SDK
+Project SDK Specify an SDK (JDK) for your project.

-If the necessary JDK (version 7 or later) is already defined in IntelliJ IDEA, select it from the list.
 Otherwise, click New and select JDK.
 Then, in the dialog that opens, select the installation folder of the desired JDK.
-(By this time, the corresponding JDK must already be installed on your computer.) |
+(By this time, the corresponding JDK must already be installed on your computer.)

 IntelliJ Platform Plugin